Unity vs Unreal Engine for XR Development: Which One Is Better? [2021 Updated]

 Due to Unreal Engine’s origin, it’s a common perception that Unreal Engine 4 is a great tool only when you work on complex multi-million dollars projects, especially video games.

 While it’s true that some of the popular game titles, such as Fortnite, are built using Unreal Engine 4, the company behind UE4, Epic games, is actively developing a mobile segment, along with supporting community projects through their Unreal Dev grants program.

 Myth: Unreal Engine 4 is only good for AAA-game titles

-Truth: Unreal Engine 4 can be used for VR/AR development, 2D, 3D and mobile development alike.
+Truth: Unreal Engine 4 can be used for VR/AR development, 2D games, 3D and mobile development alike.